 Cat Paw Management (Meets Recession)

-Overproduction and Running Costs
+Overproduction and running costs

 Overproduction (producing more goods than customers need) is one of the essential wastes classified in lean thinking, together with defects, inventory, hand-offs, over-processing and others.

-Imagine, there is a team in your organization that is specializing on some sort of customer feature.
-Something serious and not pet-related.
-For instance, cross-website search and product recommendations.
-A long time ago, there was no search and no recommendations and then the company recognized the potential in increasing customer activation, retention and life-time value with these features.
+A long time ago, there was no search and no recommendations, and then the company recognized the potential in increasing customer activation, retention and life-time value with these features.
 So to have a laser-sharp focus on this development, a 'search-and-reco' team was created.
-And since then, they have been keeping these function alive and modernized.
+And since then, they have been keeping these functions alive and modernized.

 Five years later, that team is still there.
-Polishing the feature, fixing rare bugs, timely upgrading the technology, adding bells and whistles -- keeping themselves busy and staying narrow-specializing.
+Polishing the feature, fixing rare bugs, timely upgrading the technology, adding bells and whistles — keeping themselves busy and staying narrow-specializing.

-To follow today's wide-spread misinterpretation of scrum, that team is likely to have a dedicated 'search-and-reco' backlog owner who makes sure that the team has things to do.
+To follow today's wide-spread misinterpretation of Scrum, that team is likely to have a dedicated 'search-and-reco' backlog owner who makes sure that the team has things to do.
 Interestingly, when such a constellation is set, that team will always believe that they are working according to the priorities.
-So, all scrum checks are green!
+So, all Scrum checks are green.

 But wait a minute, are they?
-And how this is really different from the cat paw feature that seems rather important for someone at Google to invest in it?
+And how is this really different from the cat paw feature that seems rather important for someone at Google to invest in it?
 But at the same time, from the viewpoint of the company's global priorities, it practically adds no value (but just draws costs):

 What would be the best way for the cat paw developers at Google to stay relevant?
 Can they get retrained to help their company in the AI survival challenge?